idris-live/idris-live.github.io/_pages/understanding_dependent_types.md

 strange_length s = strange (length s)
 ~~~

-Here is a function that doesn't use `strange` properly, and that doesn't compile:
+Here is a function that doesn't use `strange` correctly, and that fails type-checking:

 ~~~
 -- Doesn't compile